CDarryl/vlsi-f24-lab-3-CDarryl/README.md

 - two JSON files
 - a Standard Delay Format (SDF) file

-Hammer consumes the two JSON files in order to generate a Unified Command-Line Interface (UCLI) script that tells VCS to force the synthesized flip-flops into a valid initial state before starting the simulation.
+Hammer consumes the two JSON files in order to generate a Unified Command-Line Interface (UCLI) script that tells the simulator to force the synthesized flip-flops into a valid initial state before starting the simulation.
 This is required because Verilog simulators cannot simulate with unknown ’X’ valued inputs.

 > **Note:** The SDF file is an output from the synthesis tool that annotates delays according to the synthesized gates.

 > **Note:** Under the hood, Hammer has already included the Verilog models of the standard cells from the Sky130 PDK.
-You will learn more about these standard cells in the next lab, but just know that they are required because the gate-level circuit contains instances of the technology’s standard cells, and *VCS* must know the Verilog definition of those cells.
-The extra options in the new *VCS* section of the Makefile are simply to deal with these standard cell models.
+You will learn more about these standard cells in the next lab, but just know that they are required because the gate-level circuit contains instances of the technology’s standard cells, and the simulator must know the Verilog definition of those cells.
+The extra options in the simulator section of the Makefile are simply to deal with these standard cell models.

 Now, change directories to the `skel` subdirectory and run the make command below: